Image

 • Civil Liability — You may also face lawsuits in Howard County, MO, including wrongful death claims, which can result in significant additional financial responsibility.

-Facing Howard County, MO manslaughter charges?
-When you select Combs Waterkotte a manslaughter defense attorney in or around Howard County, MO, you’re not only selecting an ideal manslaughter defense attorney in Howard County, MO and throughout Missouri – you are safeguarding your rights, your freedom, and your future.
-Along with esteemed manslaughter defense lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in Howard County and beyond:
+Arrested for manslaughter in Howard County, MO?
+When you choose Combs Waterkotte Howard County, MO a manslaughter defense lawyer, you’re not only selecting a leading manslaughter defense attorney in Howard County, MO and throughout Missouri – you are securing your rights, your freedom, and your future.
+In addition to knowledgeable manslaughter defense attorneys, our legal team is available 24/7 and offers expertise in the following areas for Howard County, MO residents:

 Facing a manslaughter charge in Howard County, MO means confronting one of the most serious legal challenges of your life.
 The potential consequences, including incarceration, a permanent felony record, and lasting personal and professional impacts, make your choice of legal representation in Howard County, MO critically important.